-Article 48 The Prime Minister must issue public notice on rescinding an Article 3 license pursuant to the provisions of Article 44, paragraph (1); rescinding an Article 7, paragraph (1) registration pursuant to the provisions of Article 45, paragraph (1); or ordering a full or partial operational suspension pursuant to the provisions of Article 44, paragraph (1) or Article 45, paragraph (1).
+Article 48 The Prime Minister must issue public notice on revoking an Article 3 license pursuant to the provisions of Article 44, paragraph (1); revoking registration as referred to in Article 7, paragraph (1) pursuant to the provisions of Article 45, paragraph (1); or ordering a full or partial operational suspension pursuant to the provisions of Article 44, paragraph (1) or Article 45, paragraph (1).

-(Dismissal Procedures If Licensing Is Rescinded)
+(Dismissal Procedures If License Is Revoked)

-- Article 49 (1) To apply Article 58, paragraph (4) of the Trust Act (including as applied mutatis mutandis pursuant to Article 70 of that Act) if the Prime Minister does not make an Article 7, paragraph (3) registration renewal; rescinds Article 3 licensing pursuant to the provisions of Article 44, paragraph (1); or rescinds an Article 7, paragraph (1) registration pursuant to the provisions of Article 45, paragraph (1), the phrase "settlor or beneficiary" in Article 58, paragraph (4) of the Trust Act (including as applied mutatis mutandis pursuant to Article 70 of that Act) is deemed to be replaced with "settlor or beneficiary or the Prime Minister". - (2) To apply Article 62, paragraphs (2) and (4) and Article 63, paragraph (1) of the Trust Act in a case as referred to in the preceding paragraph, the phrase "interested party" in those provisions is deemed to be replaced with "interested party or the Prime Minister". - (3) In a case as referred to in paragraph (1), a trustee that was formerly a trust company is deemed to be a trust company until the court dismisses the trustee that was formerly the trust company.
+- Article 49 (1) To apply Article 58, paragraph (4) of the Trust Act (including as applied mutatis mutandis pursuant to Article 70 of that Act) if the Prime Minister does not make registration renewal as referred to in Article 7, paragraph (3); revokes license as referred to in Article 3 pursuant to the provisions of Article 44, paragraph (1); or revokes registration as referred to in Article 7, paragraph (1) pursuant to the provisions of Article 45, paragraph (1), the phrase "settlor or beneficiary" in Article 58, paragraph (4) of the Trust Act (including as applied mutatis mutandis pursuant to Article 70 of that Act) is deemed to be replaced with "settlor or beneficiary or the Prime Minister". - (2) To apply Article 62, paragraphs (2) and (4) and Article 63, paragraph (1) of the Trust Act in a case as referred to in the preceding paragraph, the phrase "interested party" in those provisions is deemed to be replaced with "interested party or the Prime Minister".

+(3) In a case as referred to in paragraph (1), a trustee that was formerly a trust company is deemed to be a trust company until the court dismisses the trustee that was formerly the trust company.